Living in Kensington and Chelsea

 Is Kensington and Chelsea a good place to live?

-Kensington and Chelsea records approximately 99 crimes per 1,000 residents annually, which is classified as above average and is above the national average of 55 per 1,000.
-Crime data is sourced from Police.uk and covers all reported offences.
-The most common categories in urban areas typically include anti-social behaviour, violence, and shoplifting.
-Check Local provides a full breakdown by crime category with monthly trends.
+Kensington and Chelsea has an above-average crime rate of 99 per 1,000 residents, which is above the national average of 62 per 1,000.
+Crime data is from Police.uk and covers all reported offences.

-What is the transport like in Kensington and Chelsea?
+What is the average house price in Kensington and Chelsea?

 Where does this data come from?